Shoobx/pjpersist/README.rst

     'id': u'0001020304050607080a0b0c0'}]

-As you can see, even the reference to the Address object looks nice and uses the standard PostGreSQL reference construct.
+As you can see, even the reference to the Address object looks nice and uses the standard PostgreSQL reference construct.

   >>> dumpTable('u__main___dot_Person')
   [{'data': {u'_py_persistent_type': u'__main__.Person',